rome/tools/packages/@romefrontend/js-parser/test-fixtures/es2017/async-functions/2/input.test.md

 			description: Object {
 				advice: Array []
 				category: "parse/js"
-				message: SAFE_MARKUP {
-					value: "await* has been removed from the async functions proposal.
-Use Promise.all() instead."
+				message: SAFE_MARKUP {value: "await* has been removed from the async functions proposal.
+Use Promise.all() instead."}
-					toString: Function toString
-				}
 			}
 			location: Object {
 				filename: "input.js"